timescale/docs/ai/sql-interface.md

 This table contains a primary key, a foreign key to the document table, some metadata, the text being embedded (in the `contents` column) and the embedded vector.

-You may ask why don’t we just add an embedding column to the document table?
+You may ask why not just add an embedding column to the document table?
 The answer is that there is a limit on the length of text an embedding can encode and so there needs to be a one-to-many relationship between the full document and its embeddings.

-The above table is just an illustration, it’s totally fine to have a table without a foreign key and/or without a metadata column.
+The above table is just an illustration, it's totally fine to have a table without a foreign key and/or without a metadata column.
 The important thing is to have a column with the data being embedded and the vector in the same row, enabling you to return the raw data for a given similarity search query

 The vector type can specify an optional number of dimensions (1,538) in the example above).
-If specified, it will enforce the constraint that all vectors in the column have that number of dimensions.
-A plain `VECTOR` (without specifying the number of dimensions) column is also possible and will allow a variable number of dimensions.
+If specified, it enforces the constraint that all vectors in the column have that number of dimensions.
+A plain `VECTOR` (without specifying the number of dimensions) column is also possible and allows a variable number of dimensions.

 ## Query the table